neontribe/my-best-life/content/services/skills-training-charity-interior-design-workshop.md

 image:
   image: img/interior-design.jpeg
   imageAlt: A women making models
-description: "An introduction to the basics in interior design: psychology of colour, basic colour theory, space planning, lighting effects, design and furniture styles.
+description: "An introduction to the basics in interior design including, the psychology of colour, basic colour theory, space planning, lighting effects, design and furniture styles.
 Fun, informal workshops which cover tips and techniques to maintain your home.
-There are also bespoke workshop packages; get in touch if you have some spare furniture lying around, or a room that needs some attention. "
+There are also bespoke workshop packages;
+  get in touch if you have some spare furniture lying around, or a room that needs some attention. "
 categories:
   category1: Job Stuff
   category2: Where I'm Living